mtaylor171/ad5592/motor_bringup/README.md

 The script has some user-defined fields that the testers will need to fill in:

-*Enter sample duration:* - for this please enter how many seconds you would like to run the motor.
+*'Enter sample duration:'* - for this please enter how many seconds you would like to run the motor.
 If you would like to run it infinitely, type 'i'
-*Enter target duty cycle:* - this is the duty cycle percentage that the PWM will be controlling the motor.
+*'Enter target duty cycle:'* - this is the duty cycle percentage that the PWM will be controlling the motor.
 This value can range from 0-100.
 We are hoping to add functionality to change the PWM mid-run in the future